YaAlB/RacesChallenge/README.md

 - `ViewModel`: Contains the view model that manages the race data, selected categories, and API interactions.
 - `View`: Contains the SwiftUI views for displaying the race list, filter menu, and race summaries.

+## Scalable Layouts

+The Race List App uses scalable layouts to ensure that the app can respond to font scale changes.
+The SwiftUI framework automatically adjusts the layout and font sizes based on the user's accessibility settings.

+## Testing

+The Race List App includes unit tests to ensure the correctness of the `RaceListViewModel`.
+The following tests are included:

+- `testFetchRaceData`: Tests the fetching of race data from the remote API.
+- `testFilterByCategory`: Tests the filtering of the race list based on selected categories.
+- `testInitialSelectedCategories`: Tests the initial state of selected categories.
+- `testIsCategorySelected`: Tests the selection of categories.
+- `testFetchRaceDataWithInvalidURL`: Tests the handling of invalid URLs during race data fetching.
+- `testFetchRaceDataWithNoData`: Tests the handling of scenarios where no data is received.
+- `testFetchRaceDataWithInvalidJSON`: Tests the handling of invalid JSON during data decoding.

 ## Documentation

 For more details about the code and its components, refer to the inline comments in the code files.